+The Bank maintained its traditional strengths during the year in terms of stable funding, adequate liquidity and robust capitalisation.
+The Bank continues to be well positioned to take advantage of the potential opportunities in the coming year and pursue its business objectives in a prudent and focused manner.
 The executive governance structure benefits from clearly articulated governance principles and risk management objectives, underpinned by an articulation of the principal risk types incurred by the Bank and associated minimum controls for the management and reporting of these risks in accordance with the Bank's overall risk appetite.
 The Bank has adopted the market accepted 'three lines of defence' model with the Internal Audit function acting as the third line of defence and providing independent assurance to the Audit and Risk Committee on the appropriateness and effectiveness of the system of internal control.